 Microsoft profits have soared throughout the pandemic thanks to ongoing demand for its software and cloud computing services for remote work and study.

 Microsoft posted revenue of $45.3 billion in its fiscal first quarter, up 22% from last year.
 Analysts had been looking for revenue of $44 billion, according to FactSet Research.
-Microsoft's stock rose almost 2% in after-hours trading, rising by just a fraction of a percent.
+Shares remained steady in after-hours trading, rising by just a fraction of a percent.

 There was relatively slower growth in Microsoft’s personal computing business segment, which includes Windows software licenses for new computers.
 Sales in the segment grew by 12% to $13.3 billion.